We go back a long, long way

 Bernard continued to write and record songs, and occasionally perform solo.
 For three decades One for the Wall ceased to exist.

-Just before Christmas 2013, at the funeral of their greatest supporter and fan, BBC radio presenter John Shaw, Paul, Colin and Andrew floated the unlikely idea that the band should get together and make some proper recordings.
+On 10 December 2013, at the funeral of their greatest supporter and fan, BBC radio presenter John Shaw, Paul, Colin and Andrew discussed the unlikely idea that the band should get together and make some proper recordings.
 Could it possibly work, 35 years on?
 Whilst Paul regularly played timpani with the Royal Northern Sinfonia, Andy and Colin had more or less given up playing.
 And would Jo be interested in singing those songs again?

 By now the various band members were strewn from Devon to Northumberland, with two living in South London and only Bernard still in Oxford.
 In 2014 they started to rehearse again.
 A year on, One for the Wall was back in business.
 The following year they booked into Newcastle’s Blast Studios to re-record their favourite songs from those early days.
 They recorded seven songs in two days.
 A gig at the Miners’ Arms in Acomb followed.